express-rate-limit/express-rate-limit/README.md

 });
 ```

+**Note:** most stores will require additional configuration, such as custom prefixes, when using multiple instances.
+The default built-in memory store is an exception to this rule.

+## Request API

-A `req.rateLimit` property is added to all requests with the `limit`, `current`, and `remaining` number of requests for usage in your application code and, if the store provides it, a `resetTime` Date object.
+A `req.rateLimit` property is added to all requests with the `limit`, `current`, and `remaining` number of requests and, if the store provides it, a `resetTime` Date object.
+These may be used in your application code to take additional actions or inform the user of their status.

 ## Configuration options